outtieTV/guides/2009scape/2009scape-configuration.md

 # `[integrations]`

-This section contains optional external integrations.
+The `[integrations]` section contains optional integrations with external services.

 ---